 Why do you use contextual admissions?

-We recognise that not everyone has had access to equal standard of education and that social or socio-economic factors can cause a serious disruption to studies.
-Contextual admissions enables us to consider your achievements in the context of your background in order to level the playing field and ensure we are being as fair as possible.
+We recognise that not everyone has had access to an equal standard of education and that social or socio-economic factors can cause serious disruption to studies.
+Contextual admissions enable us to consider your achievements in the context of your background to level the playing field and ensure we are being as fair as possible.